ethyca/fides/docs/fides/docs/quickstart/local_standalone.md

 ## Using the CLI

-Now that we have fidesctl pip installed, let's verify the installation:
+Now that we have fidesctl installed, let's verify the installation:

 ```sh title="Command"
 fidesctl --version